 In addition, Wooster is a college town.
 There are a lot of students in Wooster attending college, and as a result Wooster provides a number of services, amenities and opportunities geared to the needs and activities of students.

-The percentage of people in Wooster who are college-educated is somewhat higher than the average US community of 21.84%: 27.70% of adults in Wooster have at least a bachelor's degree.
+The overall education level of Wooster is somewhat higher than in the average US city of 21.84%: 28.99% of adults 25 and older in the city have at least a bachelor's degree.

 The people who call Wooster home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wooster residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Wooster include Irish, English, Italian, and French .
+Important ancestries of people in Wooster include Irish, English, Italian, and Scottish.

 The most common language spoken in Wooster is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Vietnamese.